F-T-Nkosi/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete script deletes the betty file in the my_first_directory folder 9-firstdirdeletion script deletes the my first directory folder in tmp 10-back script changes back to the previous working directory
+8-firstdelete script deletes the betty file in the my_first_directory folder 9-firstdirdeletion script deletes the my first directory folder in tmp 10-back script changes back to the previous working directory 11-lists script list the files in from multiple directores in order